Michael Rooker: Career

-He made his film debut in 1986, playing the title role in Henry: Portrait of a Serial Killer, based on the confessions of serial killer Henry Lee Lucas.
+Rooker made his film debut in 1986, playing the title role in Henry: Portrait of a Serial Killer, based on the confessions of serial killer Henry Lee Lucas.
 He was acting in a play when the play's director, who was going to do the prosthetics for Henry, told him about the role.
 Rooker did not care if the script was good or bad; he just wanted to act in a film as it would "challenge" him.
 Henry was a critical success and Rooker received more film roles.

 He was given more dramatic roles in films such as Eight Men Out, Mississippi Burning, and JFK, but he became widely known for his roles in action and thriller films such as Sea of Love, Days of Thunder, Cliffhanger, and Tombstone.
 He also starred in Mallrats, Rosewood, The 6th Day, Slither, Jumper, Super and Hypothermia.

-In June 2010, he revealed via Twitter that he was to appear in the AMC television series The Walking Dead as Merle Dixon, one of the survivors of a zombie apocalypse.
+In June 2010, Rooker revealed via Twitter that he was to appear in the AMC television series The Walking Dead as Merle Dixon, one of the survivors of a zombie apocalypse.
 He guest-starred in two episodes of the first season and one of the second season before becoming a series regular for the third season.

 Rooker is also known for his roles in video games such as Call of Duty: Black Ops (where he played himself), Mike Harper in Call of Duty: Black Ops 2 in November 2012, and as Merle in The Walking Dead: Survival Instinct, the video game based on the television series.

-He played Yondu in the Marvel Studios film Guardians of the Galaxy, directed by James Gunn, and reprised it in Guardians of the Galaxy Vol. 2 (2017).
+He played Yondu Udonta in the Marvel Studios film Guardians of the Galaxy, directed by James Gunn, and reprised the role in Guardians of the Galaxy Vol. 2 (2017) as well as The Guardians of the Galaxy Holiday Special (2022).
 In 2021 he appeared in the action film F9, directed by Justin Lin.

 Personal life

-Rooker lives in California with his wife Margot Rooker.
-They married in 1979 and have two daughters.
+Rooker lives in California with his wife Margot.
+They married in 1979 and have two daughters, Alynne and Gillian.
 He practices the Kyokushin style of karate.